 If you have a LinkedIn premium account that offers InMails, you can private message anybody on LinkedIn.
 If they are displaying the LinkedIn OpenLink symbol, they have indicated that they will accept private messages from anybody on the network.

 Do not ignore the other social networks.
 We are always looking for opportunities to engage and those can be found on many different channels.
 There are several free and paid tools out there that will automatically (generally based on an email address) discover social profiles for your contacts.
-If you use Outlook, check out Xobni (free).
 For Gmail and Google Apps users there is Rapportive which incidentally, is now owned by LinkedIn (free).
 If you are looking for a fully configured Social CRM that will also do social discovery, consider Nimble (free and paid).
-Another free LinkedIn owned mini-CRM to look at might be Connected.

 Ask to be introduced – Who else do you know in that organization?
 Who do you know that either knows the decision maker or who knows someone else in that organization?
 Will they provide you with an introduction?
 Back in the day, the answers to these questions may have been found in our rolodex and that was only after one heck of a lot of hit and miss phone calls.
 Mostly “miss” and always time consuming.